ryxGuo/eeg-project/README.md

 - `grid_search/` — Scripts for hyperparameter tuning
 - `models.py` — CNN feature extractor, RealNVP flow model
 - `utils.py` — Helper functions for training, evaluation, calibration
+- **`gaussian_splitrun.py`** —
+  Train and evaluate the Gaussian calibration pipeline:
+  1. Pre-train a CNN on EEG segments
+  2. Fit a Gaussian density estimator on the CNN latents
+  3. Scale softmax logits by normalized Gaussian likelihoods
+  4. Save all predictions/targets

+- **`ds_splitrun.py`** —
+  Train and evaluate the density-softmax pipeline:
+  1. Pre-train the same CNN architecture
+  2. Extract latent representations and fit a RealNVP flow
+  3. Calibrate final softmax by scaling logits with flow densities
+  4. Save “before” and “after” predictions/targets

+- **`uncertainty_evaluation.py`** —
+  Compute and apply uncertainty thresholds on test outputs:
+  1. Load “after” and validation pickles for both pipelines
+  2. Compute per-sample predictive entropy from logits
+  3. Find the optimal threshold on validation (Youden’s J from ROC)
+  4. Apply that threshold to the test set, report selective accuracy, and write per-sample CSV logs

 ## Key Techniques
 - **CNN Feature Extraction**: 3 convolutional layers + 2 fully connected layers trained with cross-entropy loss